 « as a french perfumer, I design new scented products with a modern aesthetic view »

-Marianne Sabatier’s early passion for perfumes undoubtedly started during her childhood when spices, aromas and exotic flowers awoke her sense of smell.
+Marianne Nawrocki’s early passion for perfumes undoubtedly started during her childhood when spices, aromas and exotic flowers awoke her sense of smell.
 She then became a perfumer due to the exaltation that scents gave her; This led Marianne to study and manipulate them so that she could express herself through the different fragrances.

 After studying Chemistry in the University, Marianne attended the prestigious Grasse Institute of Perfumery, based in this world capital city of perfume in southern France.